btsai-dev/Food-Detection/README.md

 Food Detection

-# How to Quickly set up on Windows
+# How to set up on Windows
 1. Requirements:
     - Windows 10/11 with Python > 3.8
     - Cuda > 10.2